raffaello-camoriano/parametricInvDyn/readme.txt

+The objective is to estimate the ineetial parameters like mass, center of mass & inertia matrx using icub left hand dataset.

 Package includes c++ code for parametric modeling using GURLS package.
 However first, Install GURLS package with necessary dependencies from https://github.com/LCSL/GURLS.
 More detail information can be found on GURLS manual.
 In addition to GURLS you have to install other packages like ICUB, Yarp, kdl_codyco, orocos_kdl, iDynTree.

 iCub & Yarp installation can be found on http://wiki.icub.org/wiki/Linux:Installation_from_sources